Build services in python with as little code as possible

 from sparts.vservice import VService class MyService(VService): pass MyService.initFromCLI()

-Now, you can run this file with the -h option (to see the available options), or run with: python myservice.py
+Now, you can run this file with python -h (to see the available options), or run with: python myservice.py

 This should emit something like the following output:

 And pressing ^C will emit: